-The staff selection process is fundamental for a company to function properly, since hiring the appropriate personnel for each position is crucial for a cordial and productive office environment.
+The staff screening process is fundamental for a company to function properly, since hiring the appropriate personnel for each position is crucial for a cordial and productive office environment.
 For this reason, it’s advisable not to rush to close an agreement and instead follow a series of guidelines to ensure that the hiring is positive for both parties.
 Here are some steps you should take to evaluate each candidate accurately and completely.

-How to do a suitable staff selection
+How to do a suitable staff screening

 Choosing the right candidates for each position is a much more complex task than it may seem, as there are many nuances and conditions that you should consider before making a final decision.
 To ensure that you achieve the best possible hiring outcomes, we offer the following guidelines: